 - In a small bowl combine the egg with the water, and whisk.
 Set aside.

-- Tightly wrap up the puff pastry, starting with folding in the long sides first, press to seal the puff pastry.
+- Tightly wrap up the puff pastry, starting with folding in the long sides first, and press to seal the puff pastry.
 Fold the ends up and press to seal.
-If you are having troubles sealing the puff pastry, dip your finger in the egg mixture (see 2.) and run along the edges of the puff pastry.
+If you are having trouble sealing the puff pastry, dip your finger in the egg wash mixture and run it along the edges of the puff pastry.
 This acts as a glue and will help you ensure the salmon is sealed in the puff pastry tightly.

 Kellie says